Foreign exchange market: Market participants

 Unlike a stock market, the foreign exchange market is divided into levels of access.
 At the top is the interbank foreign exchange market, which is made up of the largest commercial banks and securities dealers.
-Within the interbank market, spreads, which are the difference between the bid and ask prices, are razor sharp and not known to players outside the inner circle.
+Within the interbank market, spreads represent the gap between the bid (the highest price a buyer is willing to pay) and ask (the lowest price a seller is willing to accept) prices in trading.
+Relationships play a role in a bank's access to interbank market liquidity.
+Banks with reserve imbalances may prefer to borrow from banks with established relationships and can sometimes secure loans at more favorable interest rates compared to other sources.

 The difference between the bid and ask prices widens (for example from 0 to 1 pip to 1–2 pips for currencies such as the EUR) as you go down the levels of access.
 This is due to volume.
 If a trader can guarantee large numbers of transactions for large amounts, they can demand a smaller difference between the bid and ask price, which is referred to as a better spread.
 The levels of access that make up the foreign exchange market are determined by the size of the "line" (the amount of money with which they are trading).
 The top-tier interbank market accounts for 51% of all transactions.
-From there, smaller banks, followed by large multi-national corporations (which need to hedge risk and pay employees in different countries), large hedge funds, and even some of the retail market makers.
+After that, smaller banks, large multinational corporations (requiring risk hedging and cross-border payroll), major hedge funds, and even a few retail market makers come into play.
 According to Galati and Melvin, “Pension funds, insurance companies, mutual funds, and other institutional investors have played an increasingly important role in financial markets in general, and in FX markets in particular, since the early 2000s.”
 (2004) In addition, he notes, “Hedge funds have grown markedly over the 2001–2004 period in terms of both number and overall size”.
 Central banks also participate in the foreign exchange market to align currencies to their economic needs.